How to walk healthy: 5+ tips from physiotherapists

 Have a look at women’s or men’s Ahinsa shoes.
 Measurements at Masaryk University have proven that you’ll be walking in them just as healthily as if you were barefoot.

-A woman throwing Ahinsa barefoot jute sneakers into the air.
+A woman throwing Ahinsa barefoot sneakers into the air.

 Healthy shoes for a natural stride have to be light and spacious.